jeffrey-bowles/pi-gps-tracker/README.md

 # pi-gps-tracker
 Create a portable GPS tracker and interface with Raspberry Pi.
-SIM7100A 4G modem, dweet.io, and OpenLayers
+SIM7100A 4G modem, Ting.com simcard, dweet.io, and OpenLayers